Pass your DSPT submission with compliance support built for healthcare organisations

 NHS Supply Chain now mandates Cyber Essentials Plus under PPN 014 for suppliers handling personal data.
 This is a separate requirement from DSPT — both must be completed independently.

-The Data Security and Protection Toolkit has been the NHS’s primary data security assurance mechanism since it replaced the Information Governance Toolkit.
-But version 8 represents a real step change.
-Released on 1 September 2025 with a submission deadline of 30 June 2026, it brings healthcare data security requirements closer to the rigour expected of financial services regulation.
+The Data Security and Protection Toolkit has been the NHS’s primary data security assurance mechanism since it replaced the Information Governance Toolkit in April 2018.
+Version 8 represents a real step change.
+It covers the 2025-26 toolkit year — NHS England published its outcomes, assertions and evidence items on 18 September 2025 — and it brings healthcare data security requirements closer to the rigour expected of financial services regulation.

 The DSPT maps to the National Data Guardian’s 10 data security standards.
 Each standard has specific assertions that your organisation must evidence: